vikchupak/AWS/services/elb/TG&ASG.md

 # ASG Lifecycle hooks

 - Define actions to take on instances during ASG actions (like add/remove instances, changing instance state)

+# ASG HealthCheck

+- Status checks.
+Identify hardware and software issues that may impair an instance
+- Health checks provided by Elastic Load Balancing (ELB).
+These health checks are disabled by default but can be enabled
+- Your custom health checks